lavanyanigam/VLG-Blog/blog.md

 Two of the most commonly used ways are **Diffusion models** and **Autoregressive models**.
 Even though they often achieve similar results, they think in completely different ways.
 One starts with pure noise and slowly turns it into something structured, like sculpting from a block of marble.
 The other builds things piece by piece, step by step, like writing a sentence.

-For a while, diffusion models dominated image generation, while autoregressive models produced great results on text based tasks.
+Diffusion models have dominated image generation, while autoregressive models have produced great results on text based tasks.
 But things are starting to shift.

 In this blog, we’ll break down both approaches in a simple, intuitive way.
 We’ll look at how they work, where they shine, and where they fall short.
-But more importantly, when should you use diffusion, and when does autoregression make more sense?
+But more importantly, when to use diffusion, and when does autoregression make more sense?

 ---

 ## History of Autoregressive and Diffusion models

 **Autoregressive Models**
 Autoregressive models were one of the earliest approaches explored for image generation, inspired by their success in NLP based tasks.
-Some models like PixelCNN tried to process images sequentially like a text.
+Some models like **PixelCNN** tried to process images sequentially like a text.
 While this felt theoretically correct, it quickly ran into practical limitations.
-Images are quite high-dimensional and generating them pixel by pixel resulted in extremely high inference time.
+Images are quite high-dimensional and generating them pixel by pixel resulted in extremely high inference time and compute.
 Moreover, flattening a 2D image into a 1D sequence disrupts spatial relationships.

-Later approaches tried to improve this model by incorporating techniques like VQ-VAE (for discrete tokenization) and combining them with transformers.
+Later approaches tried to improve this model by incorporating techniques like **VQ-VAE (Vector Quantised-Variational AutoEncoder)** for discrete tokenization and combining them with transformers.
 While they improved representation learning and scalability to some extent they still relied on next token prediction over flattened sequences.
-As a result, they remained computationally expensive and struggled to match the quality and efficiency of newer methods like diffusion models.
+As a result, they remained computationally expensive and struggled to match the quality and efficiency of methods like diffusion modeling.

 **Diffusion Models**
-Diffusion models took anaccidental path to the spotlight.
+Diffusion models were initially underexplored.
 They were actually inspired by physics, and more specifically, non-equilibrium thermodynamics.

 The concept was first introduced in a 2015 paper by Jascha Sohl-Dickstein.
 Their idea was: what if we take a real image, slowly destroy it by adding static noise until it is unrecognizable, and then teach a neural network to reverse that exact process?
 Despite the brilliant theory, without the practical applications, diffusion didn't gain popularity.
 It wasn't until 2020, when Jonathan Ho and his team introduced **DDPMs (Denoising Diffusion Probabilistic Models)**, that the AI community realized this noise-reversing method could actually rival existing image generators like **GANs (Generative Adversarial Networks)**.